isleoflan/sso-frontend/README.md

 ### API Mocking

 For development purposes, every API Endpoint is mocked.
-To enable the mocking API, add the following code to the provider section of the app.module.ts
+To enable the mocking API, add the following code to the provider section of the app.module.ts.

 ```ts
 import {MockAuthApiService} from './api/mock-auth-api.service';